 Wikipedia offers a comprehensive article on inheritance law in Germany.

-The Bürgerliche Gesetzbuch (BGB) contains paragraph 1931 on the statutory succession of the spouse.
+The Bürgerliches Gesetzbuch (BGB) contains paragraph 1931 on the statutory succession rights of the spouse.

 How does a calculator help me decide between selling and renting?

 A calculator for comparing selling versus renting is a valuable tool for initial guidance.
-It quantifies the two options by comparing the one-time net sales proceeds (after deducting agent fees, notary, etc.) with the net rental income accrued over the years (after deducting maintenance, management, taxes).
-This enables you to see which scenario might be financially more advantageous in the short and long term.
+It quantifies both options by comparing the one-time net proceeds from the sale (after deducting costs like agent fees and notary charges) against the net rental income accumulated over the years (after deducting maintenance, management, and taxes).
+This way, you can see which scenario might be financially more advantageous in the short and long term.

-What must I consider in a community of heirs?
+What should I consider in a community of heirs?

-In a community of heirs, all decisions must be made unanimously.
-This often leads to complications as co-heirs may have differing interests.
+In an inheritance community, all decisions must be made unanimously.
+This often leads to complications, as co-heirs may have differing interests.
 Selling the property is often the most pragmatic solution, as the proceeds can be easily divided among the heirs.
 Renting requires long-term joint management, which is prone to conflict.

 What role does the condition of the inherited house play?

 The condition is crucial.
-A house in need of renovation requires significant initial investment before it can be rented, which considerably diminishes the return.
-When selling, a poor condition can significantly reduce the price.
-It must be weighed whether renovation before the sale is worthwhile to achieve a higher return.
+A house in need of renovation requires high initial investments before it can be rented out, significantly reducing the return.
+When selling, a poor condition can heavily depress the price.
+It must be weighed whether a renovation before the sale is worthwhile to achieve a higher return.

-Can I try renting and still sell later?
+Can I try renting and still sell later on?

 Yes, this is a common strategy.
-You can initially rent out the property to generate ongoing income and benefit from potential value increases.
-However, note that if you sell later, the 10-year speculation period from the original purchase date of the deceased applies.
-Renting does not interrupt this ongoing period.
+You can initially rent out the property to generate ongoing income and benefit from potential increases in value.
+However, be aware that when selling later, the 10-year speculation period applies from the original purchase date of the testator.
+Renting out does not interrupt the current period.

 What ongoing responsibilities do I have as a landlord?

-As a landlord, you are responsible for the property's maintenance and must set aside reserves for this.
-You must prepare an annual utilities statement, ensure traffic safety obligations (e.g., winter services), and attend to your tenants' needs.
-This management effort should not be underestimated.
+As a landlord, you are responsible for the maintenance of the property and need to set aside provisions for this.
+You must prepare an annual service charge statement, ensure safety obligations (e.g. winter maintenance) are met, and attend to your tenants' concerns.
+This administrative workload should not be underestimated.

-How can Auctoa assist me in making the decision?
+How can Auctoa help me with the decision?

-Auctoa offers a precise, AI-powered property valuation, providing you with a reliable basis for your calculations.
+Auctoa provides an accurate, AI-powered real estate assessment, giving you a reliable foundation for your calculations.
 Additionally, you can use our interactive ImmoGPT chat to clarify specific questions about your situation and better understand the financial implications of selling or renting.
-This way, you make an informed decision based on data, not just intuition.
+This way, you can make an informed decision based on data, rather than relying on intuition.